Foundations of Descriptive and Inferential Statistics: Measures of association for the metrical scale level

-\section{Measures of association for the metrical scale level}
+\section{\href{https://www.youtube.com/watch?v=8o-Z2i_aOOU}{Measures of association for the metrical scale level}}

-\lb{sec:2Dmetr} Next, specifically consider a raw data set $\{(x_{i},y_{i})\}_{i=1,\ldots,n}$ from a statistical sample $\boldsymbol{S_{\Omega}}$ for some metrically scaled 2--D variable $(X,Y)$.
-The bivariate joint distribution of $(X,Y)$ in this sample can be conveniently represented graphically in terms of a {\bf scatter plot}.
-Let us now introduce two kinds of measures for the description of specific characteristic features of such distributions.
+\lb{sec:2Dmetr} Next, specifically consider a bivariate raw data set $\{(x_{i},y_{i})\}_{i=1,\ldots,n}$ from a statistical sample $\boldsymbol{S_{\Omega}}$ for a metrically scaled two-dimensional variable~$(X,Y)$.
+The bivariate joint distribution for $(X,Y)$ in this sample can be conveniently represented graphically in terms of a \textbf{scatter plot}, cf. Fig.~\ref{fig:scatterplot}, thus uniquely locating the positions of $n$ sampling units in (a subset of) \textbf{Euclidian space} $\mathbb{R}^{2}$.
+Let us now introduce two kinds of measures for the description of specific characteristic features of such bivariate joint distributions.